kliang696/Bank_Churn_Prediction/README.md

 ## Conclusion
-- XGBoost is a strong model that can outperform with Logistic Regression and Random Forest.
-To evaluate the model's performance, we should focus on the following metrics: recall, F1 score, PR AUC, and ROC AUC.
+- `XGBoost` is a strong model that can outperform with `Logistic Regression` and `Random Forest`.
+To evaluate the model's performance, we should focus on the following metrics: `recall, F1 score, PR AUC, and ROC AUC`.
 This is particularly important because we place a strong emphasis on reducing false negatives.
-To determine the financial benefits of using XGBoost, we should consider the dollar value evaluation table and determine the threshold that is most suitable for the business needs of the bank.
+To determine the financial benefits of using `XGBoost`, we should consider the dollar value evaluation table and determine the threshold that is most suitable for the business needs of the bank.
 The top 5 features that have most impact on the model are:
   * `Total_Trans_Ct`
   * `Total_Trans_Amt`
   * `Total _Revolving_Bal`